linhvoyo/quizziz/README.md

 Quizziz is a mobile application for Android and iOS created using react native.
 This app allows users to create, categorize, and study flashcards.

+Project has been tested for both iOS and Android.

 ## Project Specification

 ```